-System Call Cause for No Audit Record priocntlset() An invalid process was specified (ESRCH), or the call did not modify another process. reboot() Successful reboots are not audited.
+System Call Cause for No Audit Record fcntl() The system call failed because it was passed an invalid file descriptor. ioctl() The system call failed because it was passed an invalid file descriptor. priocntlset() An invalid process was specified (ESRCH), or the call did not modify another process. reboot() Successful reboots are not audited.
 The reboot() call does not return from a successful reboot. security() No audit record for the getluid option.
 This option has no security relevance, and if it were audited, many audit records of no use would result. swapctl() Only SC_ADD forms of the call are audited.
 Other forms have no security relevance. uadmin() Only a failed A_REBOOT or A_SHUTDOWN is audited.
 In other cases, the system is rebooted and the system call does not return.

-The system calls marked with an asterisk () typically generate audit data only for security-relevant options.
+The system calls marked with an asterisk (\) typically generate audit data only for security-relevant options.
 When executing processes from auditmask with the -e or -E flag, however, all options generate audit data.

-10.12 Responding to Audit Reports
+10.13 Responding to Audit Reports